kursjan/petitparser2/docs/parser.md

 # Create an Abstract Syntax Tree
-In the [previous chapter](csgrammar.md) we tested our grammar to parse nested elements.
+In the [previous chapter](csgrammar.md) we created a grammar to parse nested HTML elements.
-We know it the grammar parses the input, but we don't know what is the result.
+The grammar parses the input, but we don't know what is the result.
-We implement structured html representation in this chapter.
+Now, we implement structured html representation of an HTML input.

 {% include note.html content="